 Blockchain technology-based applications find wide use in nearly all industry segments.
+It is seen that businesses across various industry verticals are embracing the blockchain technology for digital transformation.
+One of the most beneficial applications of blockchain is in recording, retrieving, and settlement of transactions of any nature.
 One of the most beneficial applications of blockchain is in recording, retrieving, and settlement of transactions of any nature.
 A vital but time-consuming task of any business is recording transactions.
 Traditionally done by staff on Excel spreadsheets, it is highly prone to errors.
 A single error in records can paralyze the entire system and have far-reaching implications.
 Blockchain technology’s consensus mechanism and encryption features can minimize human errors.
 Since all blocks in a blockchain are linked chronologically, it’s possible to trace the origin of an erroneous transaction.
 Naturally, the system is more error-free and reliable.

 The distributed ledger system deployed by blockchains increases its transparency and accountability.
 The append-only structure of blockchains allows data and transactions to be added to the chain, but prohibits deletion or modification of existing transactions in the chain.
 This feature allows tracking back of transactions to the genesis block where a transaction originated.
 Another advantage of blockchain technology is the ease and speed of settlements that it offers and the systematic value that it is providing to various industries with the growing economy.
 Owing to all these advantages, blockchain technology is poised to revamp the future of transactions in a big way.